The Essentials Of Puppy Nutrition

 Identifying Allergies and Sensitivities

 Just like humans, puppies can experience allergies and sensitivities to certain foods.
-Identifying and these allergies or sensitivities is crucial for your puppy's health and well-being.
+Identifying and managing these allergies or sensitivities is crucial for your puppy's health and well-being.

 Food Allergies vs. Food Sensitivities

 Food allergies and food sensitivities are two different reactions that puppies can have to certain ingredients.
 Food allergies involve an immune response to specific proteins, while food sensitivities can cause adverse reactions without involving the immune system.
-Both can lead to skin issues, digestive problems, or other health concerns.
+Both can lead to skin issues, digestive problems, or other .
 Consult with your veterinarian to determine if your puppy has any allergies or sensitivities and to develop an appropriate feeding plan.

 Common Allergens in Puppy Food